Indie Project Checklist

 • Some entities who are not Creators or Neutral Entities will be involved with the project → Not Indie

-If all your answers are marked ‘Indie‘, you project is eligible for the Free Indie, Starter Indie or Pro Indie licenses.
+If all your answers are marked ‘Indie‘, your project is eligible for the Free Indie, Starter Indie or Pro Indie licenses.

 If any of your answers are marked ‘Not Indie‘, your project is only eligible for the Studio License.